 Caffeine Overlooked as Pain and Disequilibrium Contributor

 The news is not entirely bleak for caffeine.
 It is a potent stimulant that may increase productivity.
 To some people, nutrition is incomplete without caffeine.
 Studies suggest that it can improve memory, decrease fatigue, and improve your mental functioning.
 Coffee contains niacin and antioxidants; it has been associated with a lower risk of type 2 diabetes and may be used as prophylactic for cardiovascular disease.
 Green tea protects against various cancers.

 Isolating Caffeine As a Health Problem

 There can be several migraine exacerbators; some only trigger a reaction when combined with another, for example, caffeine and stress or chocolate with nuts.
 It is wise to first check with your doctor to rule out other causes for chronic headaches such as tumors and aneurisms.

 Blood tests can identify food allergies.
 A way to personally determine if you have a caffeine sensitivity (or addiction) is to pick a time when you have a few of days off from work and go “cold turkey for a day or two.”
-Stop consuming caffeine; drink water or perhaps a natural juice cleanse if approved by your health care provider and follow with probiotics.
+Stop consuming caffeine; drink water or perhaps go on a natural juice cleanse, if approved by your health care provider and follow with probiotics.
 There may be some withdrawal symptoms for a couple of days.
 Cessation can even cause migraines.

 You may find that you are not addicted and can function well without caffeine.
 In some cases you might need to wean yourself off with tea.
 After abstinence for 90 days or longer, find another appropriate time when mental acuity may not be required.
 (Perhaps a long weekend.)
 Drink two 16 oz glasses of caffeinated iced tea or two 8 oz cups of coffee and see how you feel the next couple of days.
-If there is no effect with two servings, pick different weekend and try four servings.
+If there is no effect with two servings, pick a different weekend and try four servings.